underscoreio/essential-slick/src/pages/6-joins.md

 <div class="callout callout-info">
 **Run the Code**

-You'll find the example queries for this section in the file _joins.sql_ over at [the associated GitHub repository][link-example].
+You'll find the example queries for this section in the file `joins.sql` over at [the associated GitHub repository][link-example].

-From the _chapter-05_ folder start SBT and at the SBT `>` prompt run:
+From the `chapter-06` folder start SBT and at the SBT `>` prompt run:

 ~~~
 runMain JoinsExample